kingsfordonyina/kingsfordonyina.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Public Policy,University of North Carolina at Charlotte, (2023 - present)
+* Ph.D in Public Policy,University of North Carolina at Charlotte
-* M.A. in Economics, University of North Carolina at Greensboro, 2023
+* M.A. in Economics, Eastern Illinois University, Charleston
-* B.A. in Economics with Political Science (Education), University of Education, Winneba, Ghana, 2020
+* B.A. in Economics with Political Science (Education), University of Education, Winneba, Ghana

 Publications